luni64/TeensyStep/documentation/stepper.md

        - name: delta
          type: int32_t

-    - name: getPosition
-      shortDesc: Returns the current position of the stepper.
-      longDesc:
-      returnType: int32_t

     - name: setPosition
+      shortDesc: >
-      shortDesc: Sets the internal step counter to the parameter counterValue.
+        Sets the internal step counter to the parameter ```counterValue```.
         This function is NOT setting a new target position.
         Typically, you only use this function after homing to set the counter to zero or some offset value.
-      longDesc: af
       returnType: void
       parameter:
       - name: counterValue
         type: int32_t

+    - name: getPosition
+      shortDesc: Returns the current position of the stepper.
+      longDesc:
+      returnType: int32_t

 ---